tmdautov/frontend-interview-cheatsheet/README.md

    - `DNS lookup in Cache`.
 The browser uses DNS lookup to get the IP address for the domain.
 Cached data at different levels makes the process faster.

    - `Recursive DNS lookup in Server` If the IP address cannot be found at any of the caches, the browser goes to DNS servers to do a recursive DNS lookup until the IP address is found
 2. `TCP handshake.` The browser establishes a TCP connection with the Server.
 3. `TLS Negotiation`.
 Determines which cipher will be used to encrypt the communication, verifies the Server, and establishes that a secure connection is in place before beginning the actual transfer of data
 4. `Request to the Server`.
 The Client sends an HTTP request to the Server.
 5. `Server response to the Client`.
 The Server processes the request and sends back the response for a successful response (the status code is 200).
 6. `Rendering webpage`.
 The browser renders the HTML content.

+### How does a browser render a webpage?

+There are 6 general steps in this process:

+1. `Construct DOM tree`: a tree of nodes corresponding to `HTML` elements
+2. `Construct CSSOM tree`: a tree of nodes corresponding to `CSS` selectors
+3. `Construct Render tree`: The browser traverses the DOM tree and matches every element with the appropriate style from the `CSSOM` tree.
+4. `Layout phase`. geometry phase where browsers calculate the position of every element
+5. `Painting phase`.
+The browser uses a render tree to paint or display pixels currently within your viewport
+6. `Repainting phase`: if we change the DOM tree, the browser must repaint the affected regions